EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ### select

-When the first argument passed is a number, `select` will convert the arguments to a table, get the index from that argument, and convert the values back (it won't actually do that, this is just for conceptualization).
+When the first argument passed is a number, `select` will convert the arguments to a table, get the index from that argument, and convert the values back.
+(It won't actually do that, but it behaves the same way.)
 If the number is negative, it will take the values from the end and back.

 ```lua
 print(select(2, "A", "B", "C")) --> B C
 print(select(-1, "A", "B", "C")) --> C
 ```

-When the first argument is a string and `"#"`, it will return the total amount of arguments passed to it:
+When the first argument is a string and `"#"`, it will return the total amount of arguments passed to it.

 ```lua
 print(select("#", "A", "B", "C")) --> 3